N0taR0b0t/LPF_Battles/README.md

 Albania	Historical Conflict Event Dataset	1939 ['World War II', 'World War II']

-I attempted to address unique edge cases, but unfortunately there are many.
+I attempted to address unique edge cases, but unfortunately there are more than I am aware of, as I am constantly discovering new ones.